aa-sharma/micro_hydro_bc_III/README.md

 ### PCC / Interconnection Protection Zone
 This zone covers Bus3 / transformer HV side at the Point of Common Coupling (PCC) - interface between utility grid and DER (micro-hydro).
 Proposed protection functions include:
-1. Anti-islanding - Disconnect micro-hydro generator if utility grid lost
+1. Anti-islanding - Disconnect micro-hydro generator if utility grid lost.
+Without anti-islanding, the generator might continue to power a "dead" section of the grid.
+This is dangerous for utility workers and can lead to unsynchronized re-closing
 2. Rate of Change of Frequency (ROCOF) - Detects sudden grid separation.
 If frequency change is greater than threshold, relay should trip.
-3. Synchronosim Check - Checks and matches voltage magniture, phase angle, and frequency with the utility grid
+3. Synchronosim Check - Checks and matches voltage magnitude, phase angle, and frequency with the utility grid

 These mechanisms ensure rapid disconnection of the micro-hydropower generator under abnormal grid conditions.

-Grid
- |
-Bus1
- |
-Bus2
- |
-Bus3
- |
-PCC Breaker + Protection Relay
+Grid -- Bus1 -- Bus2 -- Bus3 -- PCC Breaker + Protection Relay -- Transformer -- Micro-hydro Generator
- |
-Transformer
- |
-Hydro Generator

 ### Other Recommendations